t41372/Open-LLM-VTuber/README.md

 - Prepare the appropriate coreML models.
   - You can either convert models to coreml according to the documentation on Whisper.cpp repo
   - ...or you can find some [magical huggingface repo](https://huggingface.co/chidiwilliams/whisper.cpp-coreml/tree/main) that happens to have those converted models.
 Just remember to decompress them.
 If the program fails to load the model, it will produce a segmentation fault.
   - You don't need to include those weird prefixes in the model name in the `conf.yaml`.
-For example, if the coreml model's name looks like `ggml-base-encoder.mlmodelc`, just put `base` into the `model_name` under `WhisperCPP` settings in the `conf.yaml`.
+For example, if the coreML model's name looks like `ggml-base-encoder.mlmodelc`, just put `base` into the `model_name` under `WhisperCPP` settings in the `conf.yaml`.

 `Whisper` (local)
 - Original Whisper from OpenAI.
 Install it with `pip install -U openai-whisper`